Lorran (footballer, born 1996)

-Lorran de Oliveira Quintanilha (born 8 January 1996), commonly known as Lorran, is a Brazilian footballer who plays as a left back for Sociedade Imperatriz de Desportos.
+Lorran de Oliveira Quintanilha (born 8 January 1996), commonly known as Lorran, is a Brazilian footballer who plays as a left-back for Dinamo Tirana.

 Career

 Lorran is a product of CR Vasco da Gama's youth academy, and he appeared in 18 competitive matches for the club.
 In 2015, Italian club Torino was interested in a transfer, but Lorran suffered a serious knee injury which scrapped the deal.